slatedocs/slate/source/includes/_sending-payments.md

 API disbursement product provides the capability for you to disburse to 100+ banks in Indonesia via OY! at any time.
 The integration process to use the API disbursement product is straight forward and the details can be checked [here](https://api-docs.oyindonesia.com/#fund-disbursement).

 ### Key Features
-**Overdraft**

-OY! has established partnerships with third party lenders to credit a specific amount of funds that can be used for your disbursement needs.
-With this feature, you don’t need to top up the OY! balance to execute disbursements.
-Please contact our [business representative](partner@oyindonesia.com) for further details about this feature.

 **Overbooking**